Is Microchip Technology undervalued based on future cash flows and its price relative to the stock market?

 We also check if the company has grown in the past 5 years, and whether it has maintained that growth in the year.

-- Microchip Technology's earnings growth has not matched the industry average in the past year.
+- Microchip Technology's earnings growth has exceeded the industry average over the past year.

-- Microchip Technology earnings have fallen over the past 5 years.
+- Microchip Technology has improved earnings in the past 5 years.

 Microchip Technology's revenue and profit over the past 5 years is shown below, any years where they have experienced a loss will show up in red.